-The Human Services program prepares students to work effectively and knowledgeably with consumers of community-based human service delivery systems.
-As America’s sensitivity to the needs of all its citizens matures, skilled human service workers are in demand, with jobs in human services projected to be among the fastest growing occupations.
+The Human Services program is a member of the National Organization for Human Services Council for Standards in Human Service Education.
+The Associate in Science degree in Human Services prepares students to work effectively and knowledgeably with consumers of private and public community-based, human-service delivery systems.
+As the nation’s sensitivity to the needs of all its citizens matures, the demand for skilled human- service workers is rising, jobs in human services projected to be growing among the fastest of all occupations.

 Tracks of Study